 Why is that?

-We a very interesting hotspot regarding climate change and its consequences.
+We are a very interesting hotspot regarding climate change and its consequences.
 This is My Earth has built a big community in Israel already, so it feels like home.

 Can you recall a specific moment in which you were aware of what was going on with nature and the harm that has been caused to the environment?